AlexandrErohin/home-assistant-flightradar24/README.md

 > **⚠️ <a id="notes">IMPORTANT NOTE</a> ⚠️**
 > 1. After integration installation or reload and after every HA restart Current in area sensor may stay at 0 for some minutes or show less than real amount of flights in your area for a while.
 It is because of downloading information from FR24.
 Downloading information for a flight takes time.
 The more flights in your area the more time it takes to load all of them
+> 2. Log messages such as `FlightRadar24: got an empty session (bot mitigation), recreating (1/5)` or `HTTP 429` are **expected** and do **not** indicate a broken integration.
+FlightRadar24 actively rate-limits and blocks automated requests; the integration detects this and retries (for example by recreating the session).
+Occasional appearances of these messages in the Home Assistant log are normal
-> 2. Decreasing scan interval may lead to more errors from FR24
+> 3. Decreasing scan interval may lead to more of these responses from FR24
-> 3. Increasing the radius means more flights will be in your area that may get you more errors from FR24
+> 4. Increasing the radius means more flights will be in your area, which may also trigger more rate-limiting or bot-mitigation responses from FR24
-> 4. If your airport sensors stay Unavailable - check if you [track the airport](#lovelace-airport)
+> 5. If your airport sensors stay Unavailable - check if you [track the airport](#lovelace-airport)

 <br>